Snoozy/marble-ios/README.md

 Allow User to edit their bio.

+^ Make new view to edit settings

 Retrieve Posts from server 20 at a time.

-Make creating a new Post accessible from as many views as possible.
+Make creating a new Post accessible from as many views as possible. < Just add the buttons/segues now

 Handle searching and remodel MyGroupsTableViewController.